Laughton scores in OT to give Flyers 3-2 win over Islanders

+PHILADELPHIA (AP) — After his team was outplayed for two straight periods, Scott Laughton bailed out the Philadelphia Flyers with a timely first goal of the season.

-PHILADELPHIA (AP) — Scott Laughton scored in overtime and Jake Voracek and Kevin Hayes also had goals to lead the Philadelphia Flyers to a 3-2 win over the New York Islanders on Saturday night.
+Laughton scored in overtime and Jake Voracek and Kevin Hayes also had goals to lead the Flyers to a 3-2 win over the New York Islanders on Saturday night.

+“I just tried to hold onto it and find an angle for the net,” Laughton said.
+“Nice to get my first one out of the way.”

 Jordan Eberle and Scott Mayfield scored for the Islanders.

 The Flyers and Islanders played for the first time since New York won Game 7 of their second-round playoff series last season.
-The Islanders dominated this one in regulation and outshot the Flyers 27-14.
+The Islanders dominated this one in regulation, outshooting the Flyers 27-14.

 But defenseman Shayne Gostisbehere forced a turnover in OT and Laughton converted at 3:16.

 Back from a four-game road trip, the Flyers scored twice in the first period.
-Claude Giroux hit Voracek as he cut to the net and he beat Semyon Varlamov for a 1-0 lead.
+Claude Giroux hit Voracek as he cut to the net and he beat goaltender Semyon Varlamov for a 1-0 lead.
 James van Riemsdyk connected with Hayes, who punched it high glove side for his fourth goal of the season.
 That gave the Flyers their first two-goal lead in the first period since the second game of the season.

-“I came here to Philly to win a Stanley Cup,” Flyers coach Alain Vigneault said before the game.
-“To win a Stanley Cup, there’s a certain way you have to play.
-There’s a certain way you need to play, certain decisions you need to make, with or without the puck.
-That’s what I’m here to do and that’s what I’m going to get out of this group.”

 Eberle scored from the right circle in the second to make it 2-1, and Mayfield hit a slap shot to even the score.